 - 1. Make a commitment to promoting the importance of breastfeeding. - 2.
-Train all physicians, health care workers, and office staff in the skills necessary to support breastfeeding. - 3.
+Train all physicians, healthcare workers, and office staff in the skills necessary to support breastfeeding. - 3.
 Inform women and families about the benefits of breastfeeding to mom and baby during pregnancy. - 4.
 Schedule newborn follow-up visit 2-3 days after discharge. - 5.
 Provide education and support for establishing and maintaining breastfeeding even when mom returns to work. - 6.
-Encourage early feeding within the first hour after delivery and every 2-3 hours thereafter or on demand. - 7.
-Promote exclusive breastfeeding until approximately 6 months, then gradually add complementary foods for the first year and beyond; or as long as mutually desired by the mother and baby. - 8.
+Encourage early feeding within the first hour after delivery and on demand thereafter. - 7.
+Promote exclusive breastfeeding until 6 months, then gradually add complementary foods for the first year and beyond; support breastfeeding for as long as mutually desired by the mother and baby. - 8.
 Perform breast assessment during pregnancy and make appropriate recommendations as needed. - 9.
 Advocate support for breastfeeding in the work environment. - 10.
 Assist with expanding the network of support for breastfeeding by encouraging insurance carriers to pay for breastfeeding services.
 You can also provide lactation support in your office.

-TIPS FOR HEALTH CARE PROVIDERS
+TIPS FOR HEALTHCARE PROVIDERS